Sean12697/blog_v2/src/content/posts/2022-09-26-recommendations-for-aspiring-computer-science-students.md

 ### Events

-**The what.** Attend professional events outside of the university.
+**What to do TL:DR;** Attend professional events outside of the university.

 **The detail.** If you are studying a technology, creative, or business course, there are very likely to be events happening in your area that have relevance to both what you are learning and can be useful to accelerate your career.
 These range from socials to networking events and conferences, all of which give you the opportunity to learn from experienced people and often provide free refreshments and/or swag.

 **At Manchester Metropolitan University.** Attending events was one area in which I found myself doing quite a lot of, and because of that, being the computer scientist I am, I created an automated tool called [CompiledMCR](https://compiledmcr.com/) that aggregates such events from a variety of online sources.
 This is a free and open-source tool that was started during my studies at MMU, and I still heavily encourage any students there to use it.

 **One career highlight from my experience**.
 Studying in Manchester City Centre and living in Salford makes any event happening in Salford more appealing due to it being closer to home, meaning I can usually stay out longer with less cost.

 This explains why I was excited to hear about a "Retro Games Night" happening in MediaCity, half way between university and home.
 The first one I attended was on [Feb.
 15, 2019](https://www.eventbrite.ie/e/mediacity-rumble-retro-games-night-tickets-56121865009), and after a couple more of those events, I started talking to an individual called Ben Grubert, who founded a company called INEVITABLE...
 The rest is history.

 **One fun highlight from my experience**.
 COMING SOON

 ### Hackathons

-**The what.** Attend any event of any duration where people come together to solve problems.
+**What to do TL:DR;** Attend any event of any duration where people come together to solve problems.

 **The detail.** They are a great way to quickly learn new skills, boost your career, and often provide a wealth of free swag, such as drinks, food, t-shirts, socks, USB sticks, hats, and plenty more (all real examples of free goodies I have received before).